University-Wide Teacher Education

 Every program has a required set of clinical hours which will be completed in conjunction with specific courses.
 Of these pre-student teaching clinical hours, 50 hours must be in a diverse setting.
-Prior to beginning any clinical experience and student teaching, every teacher candidate must complete a National Criminal Background Check (NCBC) and submit to the Cecilia J. Lauby Teacher Education Center (56 DeGarmo Hall).
-Additionally, the schools in which the teacher candidate will complete their clinical experiences and student teaching assignment(s) may require their own criminal background check be completed.
-Learn more about diverse hours on the Cecilia J. Lauby Teacher Education Center website.
+Learn more about diverse clinical hours on the Cecilia J. Lauby Teacher Education Center website.
+Prior to beginning any clinical experience and student teaching, every teacher candidate must complete a National Criminal Background Check (NCBC) through the Cecilia J. Lauby Teacher Education Center (56 DeGarmo Hall).

 Student Teaching Requirements

-During the student teaching semester the teacher candidate will be involved with directing the learning of pupils, participating in school and community activities, and assuming full responsibility for a group of learners supervised by a cooperating teacher.
-Student teaching assignments are made on the basis of the teacher candidate’s area of specialization.
+During the student teaching semester, the teacher candidate will be involved with directing the learning of pupils, participating in school and community activities, and assuming full responsibility for a group of learners supervised by a cooperating teacher.
+Student teaching assignments are made based on the teacher candidate’s area of specialization.

 The number of semester hours required for student teaching varies with the teacher candidate’s program of study.
 The student teaching assignment is completed in the candidate’s major field of study and is the culminating experience in the teacher education program.

 The following requirements must be met prior to participation in student teaching.

 1. Approval for student teaching by the Director of The Cecilia J. Lauby Teacher Education Center.
 This approval will include verification of the following: